-Program Development, American University
+E. Program Development, American University

 Dr. Yates developed, obtained Departmental, College, and University approval for, and directed from 1978 through 1988 the MA Program in General Psychology.
 The program enrolled 15 to 20 new MA students annually.
 Each year it was the source of 1 to 2 of the 6 to 7 students admitted to the Clinical Ph.D. program in psychology.
-It also is the frequent source of admittees to the Behavior, Cognition, and Neuroscience Ph.D. program.
+It also is the frequent source of admittees to the Behavior, Cognition, and Neuroscience Ph.D. program in psychology.

-Biographic Sketch
+F. Biographic Sketch

 Brian Yates is a tenured Full Professor in the Department of Psychology at American University in Washington, DC, where he began working as an Assistant Professor in 1976.
-Dr. Yates has published or has in-press (accepted for publication) 94 articles, book chapters; 5 of these publications are books.
+Dr. Yates has published 77 articles and book chapters and 5 books.
 Most of his publications apply cost-effectiveness or cost-benefit analysis to the systematic evaluation and improvement of human services.
+Dr. Yates has conducted Cost \rightarrow Procedure \rightarrow Process \rightarrow Outcome Analysis